 Concurrent with all this, I received a bill with a new charge for a “change in long distance service.”
 Last month an online customer service person removed a new charge for long distance service at my request as a “courtesy.”
 I never asked for long distance service.
 In fact, when I lost my job and downsized to Basic Budget, I specifically requested an incoming-call-only plan and was told you didn't have one.
 (I make all outgoing called via MagicJack.)

 This month I received a bill with a charge for $2.75 to remove the service that you decided to charge me for that I had never asked for.
 When I called to complain and try to have that charge removed, an unhelpful customer service person, who verged on belligerence, told me that according to your records, I had been informed about long distance service when I signed up.
 Since I specifically had requested NOT to have it, I'm quite sure that this is incorrect.

-In fact, when I changed to Basic Budget, I interrupted the Verizon representative and said I did NOT want any outgoing service.
-Your representative told me that’s not what your records show and “We will not/cannot remove the charge.”
-The End.
+I am beyond disgusted with this kind of nickel and diming to charge fees for services that are either not provided or not required.
+The fact that all this has escalated about a charge of $2.75 is almost funny.
 As I researched alternatives to Verizon, I heard from friends on Facebook that “they all suck!”
 Why don't you try to be better than the pack?
 How about trying to be polite, fair, and stopping this ridiculousness the alienates your customers?
 How about trying to help people who are literally counting nickels and dimes to survive?
 How about having some kind of awareness of the environment you are operating in?